SUMS-StA/sumo/_pages/about.md

 title: "About"
 ---

-The Scottish Universities Mathematics Olympiad is an annual competition run by St Andrews University Mathematics Society.
-It aims to promote critical thinking and problem solving skills, as well as serve as a social platform for any undergraduate student to meet their soulmates in maths.
+The Scottish Universities Mathematics Olympiad (SUMO) is an annual team competition, currently run by St Andrews University Mathematics Society (SUMS).
+It aims to promote critical thinking and problem-solving skills, as well as serve as a steppingstone for Scottish students to form meaningful connections due to a shared interest in mathematics.

-All students from all departments are welcome.
-Although problems may require some experience and knowledge in maths, our problems are designed with minimal background knowledge needed (that means you won't find some 12-dimensional manifold mumble jumbo on the paper).

-We also would really love your problem donations, please contact us through email if you would like to donate.
-Thanks.
+After realising the interaction among mathematics students in Scotland was limited by the lack of maths-focused inter-university events, the 2019 – 2020 SUMS committee successfully held the first SUMO competition in February 2020.
+The event was unfortunately cancelled in 2021 due to the ongoing coronavirus pandemic but is returning this year, to be held in St Andrews on Saturday 5th March.

+All undergraduate students (regardless of year or department) are welcome to compete, as the problems are designed to be accessible with minimal background knowledge required.
+This year’s questions will be of a similar nature to those from British Maths Olympiad and Imperial College Mathematics Competition.

+If you would like to donate a problem that could be used for our competition or have any questions at all, please contact us via email.

 ## Contacts

 Email: [sums@st-andrews.ac.uk](mailto:sums@st-andrews.ac.uk)

 Address:  \